 In Figures 3 and 4 we plot the employment rates by gender for the enrolled and completers groups.
 Employment appears to rise relatively steadily for both groups until the treatment period when it begins to fall.
 This upward trend is the result of sample restrictions requiring some earnings in the four quarters prior to enrollment for matching purposes.
 Again, we note that pre-trends are nearly identical, particularly for men.
-Women in the treatment group have slightly lower employment rates than the control group, particularly 12 to 16 quarters prior to enrollment.
+Women in the treatment group have slightly lower employment rates than the comparison group, particularly 12 to 16 quarters prior to enrollment.
 However, the overall trends are quite similar, particularly in the last four quarters prior to enrollment.

-Table 1 and Figures 1-4 demonstrate the advantage of using these large longitudinal state datasets for evaluating programs.
+Table 2 and Figures 1-4 demonstrate the advantage of using these large longitudinal state datasets for evaluating programs.
 Using fairly simple matching it is possible to form large comparison samples that have observable characteristics that are nearly identical to almost any treatment sample.

-Table 2 presents summary statistics for our treated enrollment sample (column 1 from Table 1), for KentuckianaWorks WIOA participants with an ITA or who participate in the M-TEC or CPT training programs, and for individuals in the Louisville MSA.14 To ensure the samples are comparable we restrict the sample of individuals in the Louisville MSA to people between 20 and 64 years old.
-Comparing the enrolled treatment sample with other WIOA training participants and individuals in the Louisville MSA shows that participants in the Code Louisville program are different from participants in other WIOA programs and often different that the average individuals of similar ages in the Louisville MSA labor force.
-Women are only 33% of the participants yet are 52% of the Louisville MSA labor force.
-Comparing the Code Louisville data to data from the other training programs administered by KentuckianaWorks, women comprised 62% of the ITA participants, 30% of the CPT participants and 21% of the M-TEC participants.
-The gender distribution is similar to the two industrial training programs, but markedly different from the educational training program.
+Table 3 presents summary statistics for our treated enrollment sample (column 1 from Table 2), for KentuckianaWorks WIOA participants with an ITA or who participate in the M-TEC or CPT training programs (columns 3-4), and for individuals between age 20 and 64 in the Louisville MSA (column 5).
+Comparing the enrolled treatment sample with WIOA training participants and individuals in the Louisville MSA shows that participants in the Code Louisville program are different from participants in WIOA programs and often different than the average individual of similar age in the Louisville MSA labor force.
+In particular the Code Louisville program is composed of 33% women, which is less than the ITA sample and the Louisville metro area.